New Milton

-New Milton is a market town in southwest Hampshire, England.
+New Milton is a market town and civil parish in the New Forest district, in southwest Hampshire, England.
 To the north is in the New Forest and to the south the coast at Barton-on-Sea.
 The town is equidistant between Lymington and Christchurch, 6 mi away.
+In 2011 it had a population of 19,969.

 History

 New Milton dates back to Anglo-Saxon times, and encompasses Old Milton, Barton on Sea, Ashley, Bashley, and Wootton.
 It is recorded as having a population of 25,717 in the 2011 census.